mrichwalsky/schemamarkuptoolforwp/README.md

 1. Viewing the published page
 2. Right-clicking and selecting "View Page Source"
 3. Looking for `<script type="application/ld+json">` tags

+### Validating Your Schema

+The plugin provides two convenient tools for validating your schema markup:

+1. **Open Schema.org Validator**: Click the "Open Schema.org Validator" button to open the official [Schema.org validator](https://validator.schema.org/) in a new tab
+2. **Copy Schema Markup**: Click the "Copy Schema Markup" button to copy the generated JSON-LD to your clipboard, then paste it into the validator

+These tools make it easy to ensure your schema markup is valid and follows Schema.org standards.

 ## File Structure